-You can upgrade a SQL Server failover cluster to a SQL Server 2017 failover cluster by using the SQL Server setup UI or from a command prompt.
+You can upgrade a SQL Server failover cluster to a SQL Server 2014 failover cluster by using the SQL Server Installation Wizard or a command prompt.

 For local installations, you must run SQL Server Setup as an administrator.
 If you install SQL Server from a remote share, you must use a domain account that has read permissions on the remote share.

 To upgrade an instance of SQL Server to a SQL Server 2014 failover cluster, the instance being upgraded must be a failover cluster.